bthachdev/crystal-design-patterns/README.md

 This is examples of Design Patterns in Crystal

 ## Development
 Abstract Factory Pattern
 Builder Pattern
+Lazy Initialization Pattern
+Adapter Pattern

 ## Contributing